realadammatthew/humbleberger/src/ads/isaiah-53-suffering-servant.md

 Isaiah 53 is one of the most hauntingly beautiful and deeply debated passages in the Hebrew Scriptures.
 For centuries, rabbis, scholars, and seekers have pondered a single, piercing question: **Who is the Suffering Servant described in this ancient prophecy?**

-Often referred to as the “forbidden chapter,” Isaiah 53 quietly sits in the heart of the Tanakh, and yet, many have never heard it read in synagogue.
+Often referred to as the “forbidden chapter,” Isaiah 53 quietly sits in the heart of the Tanakh, and yet, many have never heard it read in Synagogue.
 Why is this chapter so important, and what does it reveal about the identity of the Messiah?

 ---